system.time({

 #> user system elapsed

 The first number (user) is CPU time.
 The third (elapsed) is wall-clock time.
-Good for rough estimates.
+Good enough for ballpark estimates, but ballpark estimates deceive you when differences are small, when the thing you are comparing takes three milliseconds and the noise takes five.

 Precise benchmarking with bench::mark():